StatisticalReinforcementLearningLab/SARAv2/src/app/survey/README.md

-The survey module deals with creating survey.

 ## A brief intro to surveys in SARA
 In SARA, self-reporting happens in the surveys.
 The content of the survey is dependent on a researcher's scientific interests.
-The goal of SARA is to increase these surveys with incentive.
+The goal of SARA is to increase adherence to these surveys with incentives.

 ## Key features of the survey module